actarusvb/PingOtronic/README.md

 node+node-express+postgresql+mosquitto+bash script+crontab

-In a dedicate linux box (we use Debian) cron execute every 5 minute a bash script bash script kill al pings active and start new ones Every ping pipe output to a mosquitto topic one javascript script listen to mosquitto topic and save data an other javascript script listen to mosquitto topics and rise error/save a record in case of ping is not replayed a set of web pages running under Node/express give access to data
+In a dedicate linux box (we use Debian) cron execute every 5 minute a bash script.

+Bash script kill al pings active and start new ones, Every ping pipe output to a mosquitto topic.

+One javascript script listen to mosquitto topic and save data

+An other javascript script listen to mosquitto topics and rise error/save a record in case of ping is not replayed

+a set of web pages running under Node/express give access to data